 You must have a CSS Account to request inspections.
 Login/Register CSS Portal

 After requesting an inspection when can I expect the inspector?

 Inspections are performed the following business day.
-You may call between 7:00am and 8:00am to speak with your inspector and get an idea of his route.
-You may also follow along on the Epermitting website at https://building.cityofdoral.com/
+You may call between 7:00am and 8:00am to speak with your inspector and get an idea of his/her route.
+Inspections must be requested by 4pm.

 Do I need to request a final inspection?

 Yes, all permits of all trade types will require a Final Inspection in order to complete the permitting process.
 Please speak with your inspector or any of the trade chiefs on the order and inspections required for your project.